ttys026/json5-editor/README.md

 - Brace matching
 - code ruler

+**Not optimized for big JSON, use at your own risk**

-> about how it works and limitations, please refer to https://github.com/satya164/react-simple-code-editor
+> more about how it works and limitations, please refer to https://github.com/satya164/react-simple-code-editor#how-it-works

 ### API